archit120/archit120.github.io/blog.md

 ## Some technical and random musings

+5. [Teaching Myself CS](/blog/mnc) A post about the inadequacies of KGP MnC and what I'm trying to overcome it.

 4. [GSoC Final Evaluation Post](/blog/gsocfinal) The final blog post for my GSoC Project

 3. [GSoC Blog 2 - The Proposal](/blog/gsoc2) The second part of the series.